andrealachi/SWG-Documentation/documentation/qgis/soilsite.md

 > In particular, `localid` + `namespace` form a stable identifier; `versionid` helps track changes over time.

-## REQUIRED fields
+### REQUIRED fields

 - `id` primary key, autoincrement
 - `geometry` POLYGON
-- `soilinvestigationpurpose` TEXT
+- `Soil Investigation Purpose` TEXT
-- `validfrom` DATETIME  DEFAULT Today
+- `Valid From` DATETIME  DEFAULT Today
-- `beginlifespanversion` DATETIME  DEFAULT Today
+- `Begin Lifespan version` DATETIME  DEFAULT Today

+### Attribute Reference
+For a more in‑depth and comprehensive understanding of the attributes exposed within the custom form, it is recommended to consult the [documentation](../tables/soilsite.md) associated with the soilsite table.
+This reference provides detailed descriptions of each attribute, including their purpose, data types, and their role within the broader data model.
+Reviewing this information can help ensure correct data interpretation and proper form configuration, especially when implementing advanced validation rules or integrating the form into more complex editing workflows.

+## Save

+For a more comprehensive overview of form‑saving workflows, refer to the detailed documentation in [Saving Edits in QGIS Forms](./save_form.md).